 The Individual Assistance Branch provides individuals and households with various types of assistance to meet disaster-related needs not covered by insurance or other funding sources for recovery.

-Individual Disaster assistance includes the Individuals and Households Program (IHP) and Other Needs Assistance, in addition to other programs.
+Individual Disaster assistance includes the Individuals and Households Program (IHP) and Other Needs Assistance (ONA), in addition to other programs.

 Individuals and Households Program (IHP)